SeaRaptor21/bluejay/tests/ideas.md

 you would use dunder methods, like `__add__` for the `+` operator.
 This section details a few ideas for how to do this in Bluejay.
-Personally, I find the double underscores a bit too clunky, and My first proposal is that we prefix special methods with `$`, as in `$add`.
+Personally, I find the double underscores a bit too clunky, and my first proposal is that we prefix special methods with `$`, as in `$add`.
 We also haven't used backticks yet, and I believe that in Mojo you can use backticks to put illegal characters in an identifier.
 We could possibly utalize this for operators, so maybe you can define